machinebox/toys/faceverify/README.md

 # Face Verify

-* Uses the web cam to ensure only authorized people are looking at the website
+* Uses the webcam to ensure only authorized people are looking at the website
 * Automatically hides sensitive information
 * Hides information if multiple people are looking at the screen